Axwabo/SpaceTransit/README.md

 ﻿# SpaceTransit

+> [!IMPORTANT]
+> I really rushed to get the game to a playable state in a week,
+> but I underestimated how much time it would take.
+>
+> Updates coming soon™ :3

 A tra(i)nsit simulator game made in Unity, set in a fictional space country.

 Ships travel in fixed tubes, as if they were on train tracks.